Mudok-89/E-commerce-Sales-Analysis/README.md

 Special attention is paid to data granularity.
 For example, DISTINCT is used when counting orders from OrderDetails to avoid counting multiple order lines as separate orders.

-## Data Model
+## Dataset

+The project uses the sample SQL database available in the W3Schools Try-SQL environment.

-The analysis uses the following Northwind tables:
+The database is based on the Northwind sample dataset and contains the following tables:

 - Customers
 - Orders